 There’s no doctor nearby, much less one who will see a child without insurance even if the child is enrolled in Medicaid.
 Texas has chosen not to expand Medicaid, so finding a doctor is still a difficult task.
 Dallas County is home to approximately 675,000 children.
 Of those, 24.9% live below the federal poverty level.
 Most of these children end up in a hospital ER, resulting in added costs to everyone.
 Sadly, these children face additional dangers, too.
 Since the year 2000, infant mortality has increased by 35% in Dallas County.
 One-fourth of 2-year-olds have not been properly vaccinated.
 The Center for Disease Control studies show that just providing common childhood vaccines prevents more than 14 million cases of disease, 35,000 deaths and saves $10 billion per year nationally.

 So, what sort of financial impact can we expect from The Doctor Spot?
 Our best benchmark is a 2008 study of a mobile health clinic–sponsored by Harvard–using 20-years’ worth of data.
 In terms of estimated emergency room cost savings, the study put the ROI at 14:1.
 In other words, that’s $14 worth of public health value for every $1 spent–an impressive return to Dallas County tax payers.

 GETTING OFF THE DIME, GETTING ON THE SPOT

-We’re asking for commitments of time and talent from local medical professionals.
-And financial support from the community at large.
+We’re asking for financial support from the community at large to continue to equip The Doctor Spot.
 Together, we can change the alarming course of children’s health in our community.
-We want to deliver quality, accessible health care where it is most needed.
+We are currently delivering quality, accessible health care where it is most needed.
+Join us!